 I used to be obsessed with chickpeas.
 When I was little my mom would buy me a small deli container of them and I would sit there and remove all the skins and eat the legumes one by one.
 It wasn’t until I was in college that I realized you can buy chickpeas in a can.
 Game changer.

 I have now made this recipe 10-15 times and I can tell you not all canned chickpeas are the same.
 Some are harder than others.
 Some are kind of mealy.
+Others are hard as pebbles.
 This will change the end result of the hummus.
 My personal preference is Hanover, or surprisingly supermarket generic brands (ShopRite has great chickpeas).
 Goya is a good option but they are soft so peeling back the skins can result in broken chickpeas.

 This method is inspired by Ottolenghi’s hummus method that can be found in Test Kitchen – Shelf Love.
 While the method of making the hummus is similar, yet still different, the taste is even further apart.
 If you came here looking for a tahini forward hummus I recommend his recipe.

 Cook the Chickpeas – In a small sauce pan add 4 cups of water, 2 cardamom pods and a heavy, heavy pinch of salt.
-The chickpea cooking liquid will be used later on, think of it as pasta water.
+The chickpea cooking liquid will be used later on, treat this as pasta water.
 Once at a rolling boil add the chickpeas and cook for 15 minutes.
 You are going to need to reserve 1/2 cup of the cooking liquid at the end.
 Just to be safe save a few extra tbsp in case you want it thinner.

 Process to Combine – In a food processor, yes you need one of those, add 1/2 cup of the chickpea water, drained chickpeas, 1 medium clove of garlic, 1/4 cup of tahini, and 1/2 lemon juiced (approx. 2 tsp).
 DO NOT and I repeat DO NOT add the cardamom pods.
 Discard those.
-For a more rustic texture, yet still smooth process on low for 10 minutes.
+For a more rustic texture, yet still smooth blend on low for 10 minutes.
 This is what is pictured.
-For a light, super smooth, and airy texture process on high for 13-15 minutes.
+For a light, super smooth, and airy consistency blend on high for 13-15 minutes.

 Because this hummus is light on the tahini that means it’s light on the oil.
 Coming out of the fridge this dip keeps its smooth texture and doesn’t get overly thick vs a hummus with an exorbitant amount added.
 Store in an airtight container for 3-5 days.